-- the instrument is held within a business model, the objective of which is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset meet the SPPI test.
+- the contractual terms of the instrument give rise, or specified dates, to cash flows that are SPPI on the principal amount outstanding; and - the instrument is held within a business model, the objective of which is achieved by both collecting contractual cash flows and selling financial assets.

-FVOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in fair value being recognized in OCI.
+Debt instruments at FVOCI are subsequently measured at fair value with gains and losses arising due to changes in fair value being recognized in OCI.
 Interest income and foreign exchange gains and losses are recognized in profit or loss in the same manner as for financial assets measured at amortized cost.
 The ECL calculation for financial assets at FVOCI is explained in the 'Impairment of Financial Assets' section.